fernandod1/Instagram-downloader/README.md

 Set in line 14 public instagram username you want to download photos from (Example: ladygaga):
 INSTAGRAM_USERNAME = "SET_INSTAGRAM_USERNAME"

-# USAGE COMMAND of the no-mofified version:
+# USAGE COMMAND of the non-mofified version:
 python instagram_downloader.py

 DISCLAIMER: